ryanrhymes/SIGCOMM2012/README.md

 Much better to publish this minimized version than the source files.
 Bash script in `publish`.

 In order to save time, this script does *not* optimize any images.
-You should really run your images through image_optim (https://github.com/toy/image_optim) when you add the images to the repository.
+You should really run your images through pngquant (http://pngquant.org/) and then image_optim (https://github.com/toy/image_optim) before you add them to the repository.

 Local test server